 One class IV or V patient will be utilized to chart calculus.
 The calculus detection will require a special form for recording the findings and two instructors will check the calculus detection.
-The calculus detection should be done on your Mock Board patient.
+The calculus detection should be done on your Clinical Evaluation patient.
 Only subgingival "clickable" calculus will be recorded for the calculus detection patients.

-Periodontal Patient/Patient Education Patient
+Periodontal Maintenance Patient/Patient Education Patient

-The periodontal patient from the Fall semester will be utilized for one, formal follow-up patient education session and a follow up care plan comparing all the patients data and/or progress.
+The periodontal patient from the Fall semester will be utilized for one, formal Periodontal Maintenance patient education session and a post-care plan comparing all the patient's data and progress.
 The patient education competency will be conducted in the patient education room.
-The student will schedule the periodontal patient for a recall appointment.
-During the recall appointment the student will first perform the following: intra/extra oral exam, periodontal assessment, dental charting, recording of probing depths of 4 mm and higher, recession, furcation areas and mobility, bleeding score and plaque score.
-The patient education session will be done after all data collection has been completed.
+The student will schedule the periodontal patient for a maintenance appointment.
+During the periodontal maintenance appointment, the student will first perform the following: intra/extra oral exam, periodontal assessment, dental charting, recording of probing depths of 4 mm and higher, recession, CAL, furcation areas and mobility, bleeding score and plaque score.
+The patient education session will be done after all data collection, informed consent, and risk assessment have been completed.
+You will need to plan ahead for this session.
 The student will then scale all four quadrants, plaque free, administer Arestin if indicated, and give a fluoride treatment.
 During the patient education session, the student will assist the patient in evaluating his/her progress toward specified goals set in the Fall.
 The student will provide the patient with a copy of the comparison probe chart from the pre and post periodontal charting completed in the Fall using the Eagle Soft software program.
-The student will assist the patient in determining further steps that may need to be taken to reach the stated goals and modify home care techniques.
+The student will assist the patient in determining further steps that may need to be taken to reach the stated goals and modify home care techniques and/or introduce a supplemental oral hygiene aide (interproximal brush, etc.).

-NOTE: If a student's periodontal patient from the Fall semester absolutely cannot return in the Spring for periodontal maintenance and re-evaluation you must select another patient that will meet the requirements for this competency.
-The patient selected MUST meet the following requirements: be a patient that was seen by the student in the Fall semester; have periodontitis; had chairside patient education (this should have been done with all patients); and preferably be a good candidate to administer Arestin.
-Please inform your Periodontology instructor of these changes.
+NOTE: If a student's periodontal patient from the Fall semester absolutely cannot return in the Spring for a periodontal maintenance, you must select another patient that will meet the requirements for this competency.
+The alternate patient will need to be approved by Mrs. DeMoss and MUST meet the following criteria: be a patient that was seen by the student in the Fall semester; have periodontitis; received chairside patient education (this should be done with all patients); and preferably be a good candidate to administer Arestin.

-See page 28 for more detailed information regarding the Patient Education Competency Evaluation.
+See page 26 for more detailed information regarding the Periodontal Maintenance Patient and Patient Education Competency Evaluation.